B2B commerce platform Ofbusiness valuation doubles to $3 bn after Tiger Global-led round

-B2B platform, Ofbusiness is on a funding spree having hit a valuation of $3 billion after a fresh $200 million fundraise in a Series F funding round led by Tiger Global which has led to an almost 2x jump from $1.5 billion valuation in July this year.
+B2B platform Ofbusiness is on a funding spree having hit a valuation of $3 billion after a fresh $200 million fundraise in a Series F funding round led by Tiger Global, which has led to an almost 2x jump from $1.5 billion valuation in July this year.

-Vasant Sridhar, Co-founder & CSO, Ofbusiness while confirming the reports of the fresh funds raise said the company welcomes "US investment giant, Tiger Global to the family."
+Vasant Sridhar, Co-founder & CSO, Ofbusiness, confirming the reports of the fresh fundsraise, said the company welcomes "US investment giant, Tiger Global to the family."

 The e-commerce platform had earlier this year closed a $97 million funding round led by Flacon Edge Capital at over $800 million valuation.
 The company joins the likes of Moglix, infra.market and zetwerks that entered the unicorn club this year in the B2B manufacturing/infrastructure segment.